endless-hu/game/README.md

 2. The screenshot of the speed test.
    ![](figs/speed.png)

-I did not make optimizations to the time complexity.
-I considered about using parallel algorithms, but the compacted memory makes multi-threading no longer fast.
+I used multi-threading to speed up the computation.
+Specifically, I divided the board by rows, and each thread computes `num_rows / num_threads` rows.
+Since I compute and store the next state to a new board, there is no need to take locks, and I can fully enjoy the parallelism.